 Mitch Daniels (45:41):

 Well, Randy Barnett, very few people have put up a better fight for a longer time than you have.
-We're delighted that you're still in the arena, and we look forward to the next book as we recommend the current book, which is called.
+We're delighted that you're still in the arena, and we look forward to the next book as we recommend the current book, which is called A Life for Liberty: The Making of An American Originalist.
+Thank you very much for joining us.

 The Future of Liberty has been brought to you by Liberty Fund, a private educational foundation dedicated to encouraging discussions of the ideal of a society of free and responsible individuals.